MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 ## Troubleshooting

+### "No MCP servers configured"
+Make sure you have a `mcp_servers.json` file with at least one server configured.

 ### "No tools discovered"
-Check that your `MCP_URL` is correct and includes the authentication token.
+Check that your server URLs in `mcp_servers.json` are correct and include the authentication token.

 ### "Error calling tool"
 The MCP server might be down or your token might have expired.
 Check your Workato workspace.

 ### "Invalid API key"
 Make sure your `OPENAI_API_KEY` is correct in the `.env` file.

+### One server fails but others work
+The chatbot will continue with the servers that succeed.
+Check the error message for the failing server and verify its URL/token.

 ## License